focusaurus/chapped-lisp/readme.md

 This is a basic lisp interpreter project done as part of an application to The Recurse Center.

+## Gaping Holes

+There is zero error handling of invalid syntax and zero code to generate helpful error messages so far.
+If you provide invalid lisp syntax, at the moment, **You're Gonna Have a Bad Time™**.

 ## CLI Usage

 - `node ./code/cli.js '(+ 1 2)'`